A healthy training environment should build you up, not break you down.

 Foundationally, one of the great innovations of Judo is to realize that training should be primarily centered around sparring with a resisting opponent, but only to the extent that it can be done safely.
 This principle underlies my teaching methedology.

 While I encourage following your passion and interest and developing your own game in your spare time at all levels, Jiu Jitsu's white belt and blue belt are primarily about building broad and cohesive competence with all of the fundamentals of the game.
-Honing your pins, the quality of your transitions, your defense, and you submissions are what build the solid foundation the rest of your game is built in.
+Honing your pins, the quality of your transitions, your defense, and you submissions are what build the solid foundation the rest of your game is built on.
 In foundational classes, you will spend a lot of time working on a relatively small curriculum, spiraling and reviewing, going deeper and deeper, playing, experimenting, polishing, and testing your basic tools.

 Likewise, in Judo training, you will learn to execute techniques first in isolation.
 Then, when their fundamental mechanics are absorbed, you will learn how to connect them to real world moments of opportunity, including in combination.
 Then you will learn strategy, creating and identifying opportunities.
 But as soon as possible, you should engage in randori, sparring, and learn all of the deeper lessons available through the constant feedback of a resisting opponent and your body's intuition, that words can never fully capture or communicate.